uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 -   4 different variables are represented, thanks to both aesthetics and facets
--   two geometries are layered on top of each other to repersent a relationship
+-   two geometries are layered on top of each other to represent a relationship
 -   both geometries are customised to make the plot readable (important here, since there are close to 54000 rows of data)